-The school laws of Iowa require a student to attend school regularly.
+The school laws of lowa require a student to attend school regularly.
 Every day at school is important not only for learning, but the attendance record becomes a permanent part of each student's school record.

-Morris Elementary K-2 regular school day begins at 8:20am (second bell) and ends at 3:25pm when students are dismissed.
-Students arriving after 8:20am will be considered tardy.
-If school has a two-hour late start, students should not arrive before 10:00am.
+Anderson Elementary regular school day begins at 8:20 am (second bell) and ends at 3:25 pm when students are dismissed.
+Students arriving after 8:20 am will be considered tardy.
+Students should not arrive until 10:00 am if we have a two-hour late start.
 Breakfast is not served on late-start days.
-Preschool hours are 8:20am-11:00am & 12:35pm-3:15pm.
-Preschool students may be dropped off between 8:05-8:20am & 12:20-12:35pm.
-They do not meet on Mondays.

-Students should not arrive at Morris Elementary prior to 8:00am unless they are here for breakfast (7:30am) or are passengers on the early bus.
-Crossing guards will be on duty from 8:00am - 8:15am each day.
+Students should not arrive at Anderson Elementary prior to 8:00 am unless they are passengers on the early bus or here for breakfast (7:30 am).